Best 10 Places To Visit In Laguna Province in 2019 [Updated]

 Continuing on with my series about the best places to visit in the Calabarzon Region in Southern Luzon, this week we are going to look at Laguna province.
-In my last article, we talked about Rizal and the top 12 places to visit in this very diverse province.
+In my last article, we talked about Rizal and the top 12 places to visit in this very diverse province in 2019.
 Now we will shift the focus to its neighbour, Laguna.

 In my last article about Rizal Province, I highlighted how the province received its name from the national hero of the Philippines Jose Rizal.
 Jose Rizal himself was actually born in Laguna.
 Before the arrival of the Spanish in the 1500s, the history of Laguna can be traced all the way back to 900AD with the discovery of the Laguna Copperplate Inscription, the earliest known written document to be found in the Philippines.

-Now let’s take a brief look at some of the best places that you can visit in the amazing province of Laguna.
+Now let’s take a brief look at some of the best places that you can visit in the amazing province of Laguna in 2019.

 1).
 Pagsanjan Falls